Adversarial Agents

 Evaluate against northstars

-When the session ends (or times out), a full behavioral audit runs against every enabled northstar rule.
-Results show exactly which rules held and which broke under pressure, with per-northstar pass/fail and correction suggestions.
+When the session ends, a full behavioral audit runs against every northstar.
+Results show which rules held or broke under pressure, with pass/fail and correction suggestions.

 Or run a full adversarial test suite